ambaker1/OpenSeesMPI/README.md

   `getNP`

-* The command _send_ either sends $data from the current process to process $pid, or broadcasts $data to all other processes, using the TclMPI bindings _::tclmpi::send_ and _::tclmpi::bcast_.
+* The command _send_ either sends $data from the current process to process $pid, or broadcasts $data to all other processes (must be called from process 0), using the TclMPI bindings _::tclmpi::send_ and _::tclmpi::bcast_.

   `send <-pid $pid> $data`